thewpsquad/squad-modules/readme.txt

 == Screenshots ==

-1. Plugin Dashboard
-   *The Squad Modules for Divi dashboard for convenient module management and settings.*
+1. Plugin Dashboard - The Squad Modules for Divi dashboard for convenient module management and settings.

-2. Module Dashboard
-   *The dashboard where you can manage and configure Squad Modules for Divi modules.*
+2. Module Dashboard - The dashboard where you can manage and configure Squad Modules for Divi modules.
+3. Module Selection in the Divi Builder - All modules are stored in a folder, so you can easily add a new module.
+4. Advanced Divider Module - A preview of the Advanced Divider module, showcasing its features and customization options.
+5. Before After Image Slider Module - A preview of the Before After Image Slider module, showcasing its features and customization options.
+6. Business Hours Module - A preview of the Business Hours module, showcasing its features and customization options.
+7. Dual Button Module - A preview of the Dual Button module, showcasing its features and customization options.
+8. Flip Box Module - A preview of the Flip Box module, showcasing its features and customization options.
+9. Image Mask Module - A preview of the Image Mask module, showcasing its features and customization options.
+10. Lottie Module - A preview of the Lottie module, showcasing its features and customization options.
+11. Typing Text Module - A preview of the Typing Text module, showcasing its features and customization options.

 == Upgrade Notice ==